joukos/pdfaq/README.md

 #### MIDI via 5-pin DIN connectors (traditional, older kits)

-A USB MIDI adapter is needed, some audio interfaces have MIDI ports which may also work
+A USB MIDI adapter is needed, some audio interfaces have MIDI ports which may also work.
+A kit might also support both USB MIDI and 5-pin MIDI, so use what's most convenient.
+Also consider, for example, that a 10-meter MIDI cable costs less than $10, but running the same length over USB only can be expensive or impractical.

 ![Traditional DIN MIDI connectors - THRU, OUT and IN](https://upload.wikimedia.org/wikipedia/commons/0/02/Midi_ports_and_cable.jpg)